Beersheba: Iron Age Israelite town

 Tel Be'er Sheva, an archaeological site containing the ruins of an ancient town believed to have been the Biblical Beersheba, lies a few kilometers east of the modern city.
-The town dates to the early Israelite period, around the 10th century BCE.
-The site was probably chosen due to the abundance of water, as evidenced by the numerous wells in the area.
+The town dates to the early Israelite period, around the 10th century BC.
+The site was possibly chosen due to the abundance of water, as evidenced by the numerous wells in the area.
 According to the Hebrew Bible, the wells were dug by Abraham and Isaac when they arrived there.
 The streets were laid out in a grid, with separate areas for administrative, commercial, military, and residential use.
 It is believed to have been the first planned settlement in the region, and is also noteworthy for its elaborate water system; in particular, a huge cistern carved out of the rock beneath the town.

 Persian period

 During the Persian rule 539 BC–c.
-332 BC Beersheba was at the south of Yehud Medinata autonomous province of the Persian Achaemenid Empire.
-During that era the city was rebuilt and a citadel had been built.
-Archeological finds from between 359 and 338 BC have been made and include pottery and Ostracon.
+332 BC, Beersheba was at the south of Yehud Medinata autonomous province of the Persian Achaemenid Empire.
+During that era, the city was rebuilt and a citadel had been constructed.
+Archeological finds from between 359 and 338 BC have been made, finding pottery and an ostracon.

 Hellenistic period

-During the Hasmonean rule, the city did not take importance as it was not mentioned when conquered from Edom or described in the Hasmonean wars.
+During the Hasmonean rule, the city was not attributed great importance as it was not mentioned when conquered from Edom or described in the Hasmonean wars.